No. 6 Dry Cell

 Background

-The wet battery gave way to the dry cell opening up many portable applications that were not possible with a glass jar full of chemicals.
+The wet battery gave way to the dry cell opening up many portable applications that were not possible with a glass jar full of liquid chemicals.
 These first generation Zinc Carbon cells were the common type through the Korean Conflict.
 They consisted of a Zinc cup which is the negative terminal just like the Zinc in a wet battery is the negative electrode.
 The metal cap on the carbon rod is the positive terminal.
 Some type of insulating material was poured between the cup and rod at the positive end to seal the battery.
 The label was a cylinder of single layer cardboard on flashlight batteries and there was a bottom cap on the No. 6 Dry Cell.
 Modern designation is LR40 for the size or ALR40 for Alkaline.
 The body of a No. 6 Dry Cell is 2½" diameter and 6" tall.
-The terminals are #8 Thumb screws or optionally Fahnestock Clips.
+The terminals are #8 Thumb nuts or optionally Fahnestock Clips.

 The Zinc gets consumed in this chemistry so if a battery is left connected to a load or just left on the shelf, after some time the Zinc will have holes that allow the liquid electrolyte to leak out.